An introduction to the annual confirmation statement

-The annual confirmation statement is a statutory document that companies and limited liability partnerships (LLPs) must deliver to Companies House at least once per year.
+The annual confirmation statement is a statutory (legal) filing that companies and limited liability partnerships (LLPs) must deliver to Companies House at least once per year.

-Introduced in 2016 as a replacement for the annual return, it confirms that certain corporate data registered at Companies House and disclosed on public record is accurate on a specified date.
-Some company details can also be updated on the confirmation statement itself.
+Introduced in 2016 as a replacement for the annual return, it confirms a number of things about your company, including that the corporate data registered at Companies House is accurate.
+For some of this data, the confirmation statement itself can be used to update Companies House.

-We discuss the purpose and requirements of the annual confirmation statement in detail below, including how and when to file this document with Companies House.
+In this article, we discuss the purpose and requirements of the annual confirmation statement in detail, including how and when to file this document with Companies House.

 What is the purpose of a confirmation statement?

-The confirmation statement is used by limited companies and limited liability partnerships (LLPs) to verify the accuracy of certain information held on the public register at Companies House.
-By filing a confirmation statement, you are confirming to Companies House that the following details (where applicable) are correct and up to date at the ‘confirmation’ date:
+The confirmation statement serves several purposes for limited companies and limited liability partnerships (LLPs).
+One of the main ones is to verify the accuracy of information held on the public register at Companies House up to the ‘confirmation’ date, including:

 How does the confirmation statement differ from the annual return?

-When filing an annual return, companies had to provide all of the aforementioned corporate details on each return, even if there were no changes since the last annual return was filed.
+When filing an annual return, companies have to provide all aforementioned corporate details on each return, even if there were no changes since the last annual return was filed.

 You don’t have to do this with the confirmation statement.
 Instead, you simply review the details currently held on record and confirm that they are accurate and up to date as of the confirmation date.

-Where there are changes, however, the statement can be used to update certain information.
-You can report changes to existing shareholders’ details, provide details of new members, report changes to share capital, and change your company’s SIC codes.
+Where there are changes, the statement can be used to update certain information.
+The details you can change are the shareholders’ details, certain changes to your share capital and share trading status, and your company’s SIC codes.

-If there are any other changes that you need to report to Companies House, you must file the appropriate form(s) before or at the same time as the confirmation statement.
+If you need to report any other changes to Companies House, you must file the appropriate form(s) before the confirmation statement.

 What is the confirmation date?